Marygith/Basic_plan_for_transport_issue/README.md

 1. "A" value input - amount of products in each point of departure
 2. "B" value input - amount of required products in each destination
-3. A transportation cost input from each Ai to each Bi in generated table with size A*B
+3. Transportation cost input from each Ai to each Bi in generated table with size A*B

 ![](/app/src/main/res/drawable-v24/a_input.jpg)